Acne Scar Removal in Singapore

 While it is of interest to individuals to receive early treatment for their acne breakouts, they should also be aware of the acne scar treatments available at the moment.

-Generally, deep acne scar removal treatments are done first to detach the underlying fibrous tissue, stimulate collagen and enhance dermal remodelling before performing a full face fractional resurfacing to even out the skin tone and texture.
+Generally, the treatment of pigmentation and erythema (redness) is tackled with first to improve the skin tone.
+Subsequently, deep acne scars (if any) removal treatments are performed to detach the underlying fibrous tissue, stimulate collagen and enhance dermal remodelling before performing a full face fractional resurfacing to even out your skin tone and texture.

 The treatment options will also have to depend on your skin type and colour.
 Individuals with a darker skin tone will benefit from gentler treatments over time, as there is an increased risk of pigmentation with overly aggressive treatments.